To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 This is simply not true.
 There are a lot of things an attorney can do to help you with your claim.
 An attorney can help you file paperwork, pursue appeals, and also represent you in court.
 Many attorneys request and review medical records as well.

-However, the best thing an attorney can do for someone pursuing Social Security disability is help guide them through the process.
+However, the best thing an attorney can do for someone pursuing a Social Security disability is to help guide them through the process.
 Social Security is confusing.
-It helps to have someone work with you who has been through the process before.
+It helps to have someone work with you who have been through the process before.